rusili/AC-Android/lessons/enums-while/README.md

 > **Exercise:** Write four if statements that compares an input against each Operation value.
 Leave the body of the if statement empty.
 > **Exercise:** Write a switch statement that compares an input against each Operation value.
-For each operation, print out its Operation name.)
+For each operation, print out its Operation name.--->

 ## While loops